 - Diarrhea (seen in a small number of patients)

 When the virus first begins, it can be difficult to tell if the patient has a cold, the flu or the novel coronavirus.
 There are lab tests and imaging methods that can show the person has this condition.
 Currently, there’s no human vaccine for Covid-19 and there’s no cure.
 Treatment involves supporting the patient as needed for the various symptoms as they occur.
-So far, hundred of thousands people have come down with the virus, with most of the first cases coming from mainland China.
-The death rate has been fairly low compared to the number of people infected.
-And it seems to hit older people harder and seems to effect men worse than it does women.
+So far, millions of people have come down with the virus.

 Can Dogs Spread Covid-19 Coronavirus?

 Currently, there are no reports of dogs being a carrier of the novel coronavirus.

 What about Dog Coronavirus Masks?
 Are They Necessary?

 You may have seen pictures of cats and dogs wearing face masks created by their pet parents.
 The idea is that with the mask, the dog or cat can’t become infected with Covid-19.
 According to the AKC, there’s no need for a dog or cat to wear a face mask.
 In addition, while the virus did originate in an animal source, it’s not possible for the virus to be passed back to animals, including our fur babies.
 So, for now, there’s no need to protect your dog from Covid-19, other than by following the usual health precautions.

 Just be sure to wash your hands with soap and water after contact with your pet.
 This should be done every time, not only during an illness.

 There are many coronaviruses in the world, which even includes the common cold.
 There’s also a type of coronavirus that’s found in dogs, which is not directly related to Covid-19.
 The canine form of coronavirus is also highly infectious, like Covid-19.